mofm/meta-econ/README.md

 ## e-Con Core Image

 e-Con Core Image size is larger than e-Con Tiny Core.
 It is built with glibc and systemd.
 Natively, actually systemd-nspawn only supports systemd.
-So it is built systemd.
+So it is built with systemd.

 e-Con Core Image packages: